cody-hou/cody-hou.github.io/_posts/2023-01-24-dumpling-recipe.md

 ### Cooking

-While there are ways to fry fresh dumplings, my recommendation is to eat them boiled (called "shui jiao,"" 水饺) on the first day.
+While there are ways to fry fresh dumplings, my recommendation is to eat them boiled (called "shui jiao," 水饺) on the first day.
 They will be easier to store as leftovers this way.
 The leftover boiled dumplings can then be easily fried with vegetable in a fry pan.

 Bring a large pot of water to a rolling boil and add up to 25 dumplings.
 Mix the water around to make sure no dumplings stick to the bottom.
 Let the water boil and then add a cup of cold water.
 Wait until the water boils over again before serving.